female student working on laptop outside at table

 Job Purpose:

 The purpose of this position is to help represent the five schools of St. John’s University (St. John’s College of Liberal Arts and Sciences, Collins College of Professional Studies, Tobin College of Business, College of Pharmacy and Health Sciences, and the School of Education), that the Office of Graduate Admission oversees.
-The student will focus on one to three of the five schools but should have a general knowledge of the other schools at St. John’s University.

-The student will learn the functions of an admissions office and will work closely with the other Student Workers, the Team Leader, processors, counselors, and Assistant Director of Graduate Admission.
-They will learn the benefit of cooperative dealings with other offices and personnel while answering emails and phone calls and will provide customer service to students who visit the office.
+The student will learn the functions of an admissions office and will work closely with the other Student Workers, the Team Leader, processors, counselors, and Assistant and Associate Director of Graduate Admission.
+They will learn the benefits of cooperative dealings with other offices and personnel while answering emails and phone calls and will provide customer service to students who visit the office.
 They will also help create posts on the Office of Graduate Admission email/social media accounts.

 Job Responsibilities: